SteveR-Ncl/CodeQuality/README.md

 # CodeQuality
-Code quality and patterns
+Code quality
-Some snippets of code to illustrate code quality issues, and examples of applied design patterns
+Some snippets of code to illustrate code quality issues Best used with a static analyser such as PMD.